-If DI wetting voltage is from an external supply, it must be an isolated power supply.
-The module input 24 Vdc power source may not be used.
+NOTICE If DI wetting voltage is from an external supply, it must be an isolated, power supply.
+The module input power source of 24 Vdc may not be used.
 Tying the input power to the Discrete power causes bias offsets which make the supplies susceptible to transients.
 The supply must also be referenced correctly to Discrete PWR by connecting the two commons.

-Figure 2-11.
+Figure 2-17.
 Power Supply Relationship Diagram